MicrosoftEdge/WebView2Feedback/specs/FrameProcesssInfo.md

     [out, retval] ICoreWebView2ProcessInfo** processInfo);

   /// The collection of associated `FrameInfo`s which are actively running
-  /// (showing UI elements) in this renderer process. `AssociatedFrameInfos`
+  /// (showing or hiding UI elements) in this renderer process. `AssociatedFrameInfos`
   /// will only be populated when this `CoreWebView2ProcessExtendedInfo`
   /// corresponds to a renderer process.
 Non-renderer processes will always
   /// have an empty `AssociatedFrameInfos`.
 The `AssociatedFrameInfos` may